Valemount

-Valemount is a village municipality of 1,018 people in east central British Columbia, Canada, 320 km from Kamloops, British Columbia.
+Valemount is a village municipality of 1,052 people in east central British Columbia, Canada, 320 km from Kamloops, British Columbia.
 It is between the Rocky, Monashee, and Cariboo Mountains.
 It is the nearest community to the west of Jasper National Park, and is also the nearest community to Mount Robson Provincial Park, which features Mount Robson, the tallest mountain in the Canadian Rockies.
 Outdoor recreation is popular in summer and winter—hiking, skiing, snowmobiling, cross-country skiing, mountain biking and horseback riding are common activities.
 Valemount is one of 14 designated resort municipalities in British Columbia.

 The name Valemount was coined for the Canadian National Railway station there in 1927 from the words vale and mount.

 History

-The land that would become Valemount is in the traditional territory of the Kootenai, Shuswap and Rocky Mountain Cree.
-Other first peoples with ties to the area included the Lheidli T’enneh and the Mountain Metis.

 In 1950, the Canoe River train crash occurred south of Valemount Station.

 Valemount was incorporated as a village under the Municipal Act (now Community Charter), on December 13, 1962.

 Until the construction of the Yellowhead Highway 5 in the 1960s, Valemount's population was small and mostly itinerant.
 Road conditions were poor in the wintertime and electric power unreliable.